MinstrelZal/TrakoDracoPy/README.md

 # Setup Toturial

-This repo is forked from https://github.com/haehn/TrakoDracoPy and we use the *generic_point_cloud* branch.
+This repo is forked from https://github.com/haehn/TrakoDracoPy and we use the *master* branch.

 To setup the package by yourself (I did these steps to setup):